-Watch: Viktor Axelsen defeats Chou Tien-chen to win first All England Badminton Championships title
+Watch: Viktor Axelsen, Tai Tzu Ying bag titles at All England Badminton Championships

-Denmark’s Viktor Axelsen defeated Chinese Taipei’s Chou Tien-chen 21-13, 21-14 in the final to bag his first title at the All England Badminton Championships on Sunday.
+Denmark’s Viktor Axelsen defeated Chinese Taipei’s Chou Tien-chen 21-13, 21-14 in the men’s singles final to bag his first title at the All England Badminton Championships on Sunday.
+In the women’s singles final, second seed Tai Tzu Ying beat top seed Chen Yu Fei 21-19, 21-15 to bag the title.

+It was Tai Tzu Ying’s third All England title in four years and she won it in some style, not letting defending champions Chen Yu Fei get a game in the summit clash.

+The season’s first Super 1000 World Tour tournament is the last event before the Badminton World Federation’s suspension of all World Tour and sanctioned tournaments due to the coronavirus pandemic.

 Axelsen, who won the Barcelona Masters and the Indonesia Open recently, had finished runner-up to Kento Momota last year but secured the title this time after a dominant performance.